History of 56 Prince's Gate

 Getting Around the City

 Only 60% of Londoners have a car, so London is a very easy city to navigate using public transport.
-As well as the Undergound (the Tube), we have an extensive bus network.
-Trams operate in East London and mainline trains leave from eight stations to all parts of England, Scotland, Wales and even Paris, France.
-The Pepperdine house is located at South Kensington, within easy reach of three Tube stations and numerous buses.
+As well as the Underground (the Tube), we have an extensive bus network.
+Trams operate in South London and mainline trains leave from eight stations to all parts of England, Scotland, Wales and even France and Belgium.
+The Pepperdine house is located in South Kensington, within easy reach of three Tube stations and numerous buses.

 All Londoners use an "Oyster" card.
 This is an electronic card which can be purchased from any Tube station for £5.
 You then simply load money onto the card using a credit or debit card or cash at any of the stations, and swipe it every time you enter or exit the Tube station.
 The card is a smart card and will deduct money according to how many journeys you make.